iampaapa/SoftcoreSOC-ClassReport3/README.md

 # FPro Blinking-LED MMIO Core

 This project implements a custom hardware peripheral for the FPro System-on-a-Chip (SoC).
-The core controls four discrete LEDs with blinking intervals that are independently programmable by the MicroBlaze processor in real-time using the slide switches on the FPGA board.
+The core controls four discrete LEDs with blinking intervals on the MicroBlaze processor.

 **Demo Video:** [https://youtu.be/nSGeWkoQvVM](https://youtu.be/nSGeWkoQvVM)